-Identify New Zealand Animals is an online citizen science project where students can help biologists by identifying animals in photographs.
+Identify New Zealand Animals was an online citizen science project where students can help biologists by identifying animals in photographs.
 The photographs, taken by motion-activated cameras, enable scientists to investigate the distribution of invasive mammals like possums and rats, which are threatening native species.

 Researchers have collected over 100,000 photographs from different cities around New Zealand.
 They upload the pictures in ‘small’ sets of 10,000 photographs and display the progress in the identification of photos on the homepage.
 Thus, students can see how their contributions are helping scientists to have all the photographs classified.

 Wildlife in New Zealand has evolved in unique ways due to its long isolation from other continental land masses.
 In the absence of terrestrial mammals, other than our native bat species, New Zealand’s animals and plants have evolved characteristics unseen elsewhere in the world.
 Since the introduction of mammalian predators such as rats, mice, stoats and cats, New Zealand’s unique biodiversity is threatened.
 Wildlife is often associated with remote areas, but New Zealand’s unique fauna and flora can also be found in cities and towns.
 To better understand how we can protect native biodiversity in cities, biologists are using motion-activated cameras to investigate the distribution and abundance of introduced mammals in urban environments.

 How to be part of the research process

 Being part of this research process offers an opportunity to explore with your students topics such as ecology, native species and monitoring nature and also concepts such as biodiversity, ecosystem, evolution and citizen science.
 Some background learning and understanding of New Zealand’s ecology and animals, both native and pest species, would be helpful before getting started with the Identify New Zealand Animals online resource.